esling/esling.github.io/_pages/atiam-fundamentals.md

 composers_tracks  # Hashtable of tracks for a given composer
 {% endhighlight %}

-#### Dependencies
+### Dependencies

 In order to get the baseline script to work, you need to have a working distribution of Python, along with the following libraries
   - [SciPy](https://www.scipy.org/)
   - [Music21](http://web.mit.edu/music21/)
   - [NwAlign](https://pypi.python.org/pypi/nwalign)

-We highly recommend that you install [Pip](https://pypi.python.org/pypi/pip/) or [Anaconda](https://www.anaconda.com/download/) that will manage any install of the Python libraries.
+We highly recommend that you install [Pip](https://pypi.python.org/pypi/pip/) or [Anaconda](https://www.anaconda.com/download/) that will manage the automatic installation of those Python libraries (along with their dependencies).

-#### Baseline
+### Baseline

-#### Questions
+### Questions

-All the questions are already detailed inside the code provided in the `atiam-fpa.py` script, but we recall them here to help you out.
+All the questions are already detailed inside the code provided in the `atiam-fpa.py` script, but we recall them here to help you out and also provide an indicative grading system for each.

-##### Informations
+(3 pts) - Q-1.1 Implement the Needleman-Wunsch (NW) algorithm.\\
+(1 pts) - Q-2.1 Sort the collection of composers by decreasing number of tracks\\
+(1 pts) - Q-2.2 Apply the NW algorithm between all tracks of each composer\\
+(2 pts) - Q-2.3 Extend your previous code so that it can compare\\
+(5 pts) - Q-3.1 Extending to a true musical name matching\\
+(1 pts) - Q-4.1 Import and plot some MIDI files\\
+(3 pts) - Q-4.2 Exploring MIDI properties\\
+(5 pts) - Q-5.1 Automatic evaluation of a MIDI file quality\\
+(4 pts) - Q-6.1 Extending your alignment algorithm to MIDI scores\\

+### Instructions

 The script defines the overall exercise which should be filled
- - Use this as a baseline script
+ - Use the given file `atiam-fpa.py` as a baseline script
- - You are authorized to define other files for functions
+ - You are authorized to define other files if you prefer
- - Write a (small) report document (PDF) explaining your approach if needed
+ - If stuck with code, you can still write your overall approach as a set of comments to earn some point
  - All your files should be packed in a zip file named
      \[ATIAM\]\[FpA2017\]FirstName_LastName.zip